Welcome to the Forres Angling Association Website

 Antons Pool, Forres Angling Association, River Findhorn

-Membership of the angling association is available to anglers resident in postcode area IV36, with the annual local membership subscription currently set at £125 (plus £60 joining fee for new members).
-Junior membership subscription is set at £2.
+Membership of the angling association is available to anglers resident in postcode area IV36, with the annual local membership subscription currently set at £130 (plus £60 joining fee for new members).

 Weekly and daily fishing permits are available to visiting anglers (see Fishing Permits)